1-800-935-2620 Speak to a Tour Expert

 Andasibe National Park

-Wake up with excitement as you’ll have the opportunity to discover all the unique wildlife during a guided walk through Andasibe the national park today.
-Then, this evening, you'll take a night walk through the forest at Mitsinjo – a privately-owned neighbouring reserve, where you'll encounter nocturnal species including endemic butterflies and lemurs.
+This morning, you’ll set out to discover all the unique wildlife in Andasibe National Park on a guided walk.
+Look out for lemurs, endemic birds, frogs and insects.
+Later, you'll take a night walk through the forest of Analamazaotra Special Reserve.
 This forest was formed in 1999 by residents of the village of Andasibe in east-central Madagascar.
-Today, the organization is composed of more than 50 members from the local community who focus on conservation, research and sustainable development initiatives.
-However, in total, the reserve positively impacts more than 400 households in the Andasibe area.
+Today, the organisation is composed of more than 50 members from the local community who focus on conservation, research and sustainable development initiatives.
+In total, the reserve positively impacts more than 400 households in the Andasibe area.
+Experience the rainforest after dark, where nocturnal mouse lemurs, chameleons, geckos, frogs and fireflies come alive.

 Meals: Breakfast